Wedding Photography at Fulham Library

 I think the chap on the right was trying to keep out of the photo; however, he didn’t bank on my use of a wide-angle lens.

 The bride’s brother congratulates her with a hug.
-However, it’s the couple on the right having a cheeky kiss that makes the photo more striking.
+However, the couple on the right having a cheeky kiss makes the photo more striking.

 During the drink’s reception, the bride and her father share a moment, and she wipes away a tear from his cheek.